Denning Insurance Law are Brisbane lawyers offering specialist claims management in Queensland Compulsory Third Party (CTP) insurance claims.

 We provide advice to individuals involved in car accidents seeking motor vehicle accident compensation.

 Denning Insurance Law is one of Queensland’s only insurance law firms founded by a former in-house CTP lawyer.

 Principal Kate Denning’s past experience includes working as in-house counsel for Australia’s largest government owned CTP insurer, Victoria’s Transport Accident Commission.
 Kate has personally resolved hundreds of CTP claims and has extensive hands-on experience in this area.

-With a solid background in CTP insurance, Denning Insurance Law provides efficient claims management and clear advice on technical legal issues.
+With a solid background in CTP insurance, Denning Insurance Law provides a high standard of claims management and plain english advice on legal issues.